MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Kitty’s claws twitched.
 “The quill!”
 It blinked into existence beside the map, glowing faintly like moonlight caught in ink.
 Kitty sketched furiously.
 The eerie cottage.
 The garden.
 The moss-covered wall.
 The chapel itself.
 The town.

-She titled it: The Liminal Hollows.
+She titled it: **The Liminal Hollows**.

 Thunder rumbled, though no storm stirred.

 And then, memory.

-Salt spray.
+*Salt spray.
 The crack of sails.
 Shouted laughter.
 Henrietta Feather’s trumpet snore.
 Clucky Pete plucking feathers out of his soup.
 First Mate Blue balancing a spoon on his nose.
 Pepperbeak squawking about mango etiquette.
-Kitty smelled sea and heard rigging tighten.
+Kitty smelled sea and heard rigging tighten.*

-She didn’t fade - she returned.
-One breath, and she was no longer atop that crumbling chapel - she was curled in her hammock aboard the Mango Mirage.
+Kitty didn’t fade - she *returned*.
+One breath, and Kitty was no longer atop that crumbling chapel - she was curled in her hammock aboard the Mango Mirage.
 Still clutching the map of The Liminal Hollows.

-Kitty leaped from her hammock and, map, in paw, padded onto the deck, moonlight tracing the ship’s elegant curve.
+Kitty leaped from her hammock and, map in paw, padded onto the deck, moonlight tracing the ship’s elegant curve.
 Clucky Pete stood watch beside a brazier, flame dancing like memory’s echo.

 Without ceremony, Kitty placed the Map and Quill into the brazier.